Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Model

 \section{Model}

-Here detaching and attaching processes are considered separately that in the general case could be characterized by different rates.
+Here detaching and attaching processes are considered \textit{separately} that in the general case could be characterized by different rates.
+The proposed model significantly differs by this aspect from the other well-known aggregation models in Leyvraz-Redner scaling theory of aggregate growth \cite{Leyvraz}, Ben-Naim-Krapivsky theory for exchange driven growth \cite{ben2003exchange}, Lin-Ke theory for migration-driven aggregation \cite{ke2002kinetics,lin2003kinetics,lin2005exchange}, where detaching and attaching processes are considered \textit{together} in the formalism of the linked Smolukhovski nonlinear equations \cite{Smoluchowski1916}.
 Consequently, the different detach product kernel $K_d (n)=k_d S\left( n \right)$ and attach product kernel $K_a (n)=k_a S_a \left( n \right)$ are taken into account, where $k_d $ and $k_a $ are the measures of activation of detaching and attaching processes, $n$ is the number of monomers in a cluster.
 In natural processes $k_d $ is usually determined by energy barrier for detachment from cluster and $k_a $~--- by probability for attachment of migrating monomer to another cluster which in turn determined by kind of migration (instant hops from cluster to cluster, ballistic motion, random walking, or their combinations). $S_d \left( n \right)=s_d n^\alpha $ and $S_a \left( n \right)=s_a n^\beta $ are the active surfaces of clusters, where $\alpha $ and $\beta $ --- exponents depending on the morphology of cluster (for example $\alpha =1$ for linear clusters and $\alpha =2 \mathord{\left/ {\vphantom {2 3}} \right. \kern-\nulldelimiterspace} 3$ for spherical clusters, and $\alpha =\beta $ in the simplest case of clusters with the same morphology), $s_d $ and $s_a $~--- the constants depending on the morphology of cluster and geometry of neighborhood (for example $s_d =1$ for linear aggregates and $s_d =\sqrt[3]{36\pi }$ for spherical aggregates, and $s_d =s_a =s$ in the simplest case of clusters with the same morphology and neighborhood).
 The portion of clusters $f(n,t)$ with $n$ monomers at time $t$ evolves according to the following equation:

 Actually this is the well-known master equation for so-called ``one-step process'', i.e. a continuous time stochastic Markov process, which range consists of integer $n$, and where transitions allowed only between adjacent integers \cite{vanKampen}.